 }

-If you observe above example, we inserted an elements into arraylist at different index positions (0, 1) by using Insert() method.
-Same way, by using InsertRange() method we are inserting all the element of newly created arraylist (arrlist2) into arrlist at index position 2.
+If you observe the above example, we inserted elements into the arraylist at different index positions (0, 1) by using the Insert() method.
+Similarly, using the InsertRange() method we are inserting all the elements of the newly created arraylist (arrlist2) into the arrlist at index position 2.

-When you execute the above c# program, you will get the result as shown below.
+When you execute the above c# program, you will get the result below.

-In c#, you have a different methods to remove an elements from arraylist i.e. either by using Remove() or RemoveAt() or RemoveRange() methods.
+In c#, you have different methods to remove elements from the arraylist i.e. either by using Remove() or RemoveAt(), or RemoveRange() methods.

 Following is the example of deleting elements from arraylist in c# programming language.